What is the goal of the policy proposal?

 The goal of the Clean Air, Healthy Climate proposal is to accelerate Portland’s climate action to reduce pollution in Portland that will improve the health of our residents and reduce the risks to our economy from climate change and the high costs of pollution.

 Entities covered by this proposal will have the option to reduce pollution on their work sites to pay less or pay the proposed fees that will empower the City of Portland to scale up programs to reduce climate and air pollution directly.

 Companies can reduce their fees by reducing emissions from their facilities.
-This can be achieved thorough any number of means, including transitioning to renewable energy, industrial process and energy efficiency investments, changing materials to non-toxic sources and/or air pollution controls.
+This can be achieved through any number of means, including shifting from fossil energy and fuels to renewable energy or renewable natural gas, industrial process, and energy efficiency investments, changing materials to non-toxic sources and/or air pollution controls.

 How much money will this raise and what will it support?

 Both proposals combined are estimated to raise approximately $11 million annually but will go down as emissions decrease.
 The new revenue will support community-wide investments in projects and programs that reduce greenhouse gas emissions from homes, apartments, commercial buildings, and the transportation sector.
 These investments will increase community resilience to the impacts of climate change.
 The revenue will also expand community engagement and capacity building support for community organizations to engage with the City to develop specific climate actions.
 In addition, the revenue from the Clean Air Protection Fee will be used to improve the health and wellbeing of Portlanders most at risk from exposure to air pollution and to address environmental injustices.

 What are the outcomes and benefits that Portlanders will see because of these policies?

 Outcomes from the investment of these funds include: